jidongbsu/cs452-system-call/README.md

 - [80 pts] Functional Requirements:
   - Hides Tesla files properly			/70
-    - hides against 'ls' in the starter code directory,			(10 pts)
+    - hides against 'ls' in the starter code directory.
+(10 pts)
-    - hides against 'ls -l' in the starter code directory,		(10 pts)
+    - hides against 'ls -l' in the starter code directory.
+(10 pts)
     - hides against 'ls -la' in the starter code directory.
 (10 pts)
     - when module is loaded, test1 directory is displayed as expected.
 (10 pts)
     - when module is loaded, test1 directory is displayed as expected.
 (10 pts)